 - A poached egg

 - Pea shoots

-- 2 tbsp mild flavored cooking oil, for cooking the matsutake
+- 2 tablespoon mild flavored cooking oil for cooking the matsutake

 - Kosher salt